 Yes, you'll need certain pantry staples on hand.
 These—plus a few tips and recommendations—are listed below.

 A splash of vinegar’s acidity helps brighten flavors.
-We recommend keeping apple cider, white wine, red wine, and balsamic vinegars in your pantry.
+We recommend keeping apple cider, white wine, red wine, and balsamic kinds of vinegar in your pantry.

 For cooking at high temperatures, such as stir-frying or shallow frying, we like vegetable, grapeseed, or safflower oil.